-Below you’ll find answers to questions commonly asked by First-Generation applicants.
-We provide them for your quick reference but we’d love to hear from you if something is unclear or you have a special circumstance.
-Send your comments or questions to our First-Generation Student inbox.
+Below you’ll find answers to questions commonly asked by applicants.
+We provide them for your quick reference, but we’d love to hear from you if something is unclear or you have a special circumstance.
+Send us your comments or questions.

 Defined differently at many colleges, to Carnegie Mellon, you are a First-Generation student if neither of your parents completed a Bachelor’s (4-year college) degree or higher.
 You’re still considered the first in your family to go to college if your parents received an Associate’s degree, attended a 4-year college but did not graduate, or if your siblings attended and graduated from college.